 Public transportation isn’t the most crucial factor, but if common modes of transportation are accessible from your property, you are welcoming more prospective renters.
 This applies especially to highly populated cities where the rental market is dominated by apartments that do not have parking spaces.
 In addition, if your rental property offers easy access to transportation, you may be able to charge significantly more for rent.

 If you are self-managing your property, distance is an extremely important factor to consider.
 Although you may be able to deduct transportation costs from your taxes, it can be a hassle to drive to your rental property every week.
 Do you have the time and energy to drive an hour or so each time your tenant reports an issue?
 It might be best to focus on rental properties that are closeby.

-Another alternative would be to hire a Florida property management firm so that you can invest in rental properties regardless of their location.
+Another alternative would be to hire a Florida property services firm so that you can invest in rental properties regardless of their location.

 Investing in a rental property in the wrong location could lead to catastrophic results.
 Having specific set of needs commercial tenants are different from residential tenants.
 For commercial properties despite having a great location you need to attract commercial real estate tenants.